mhoye/moderntools/README.md

 *   [nushell](https://www.nushell.sh/): A structured-data pipeline-building _shell_.
 *   [rclone](https://rclone.org/), a cloud-storage data-moving multitool, similar to rsync.
 *   [unison](https://github.com/bcpierce00/unison): a file synchronizer, can keep two directories in sync bi-directionally.
+*   [sq](https://github.com/neilotoole/sq): "jq-style access to structured data sources: SQL databases, or document formats like CSV or Excel.
+It is the lovechild of sql+jq."
+*   [xq](https://github.com/sibprogrammer/xq): A "Command-line XML and HTML beautifier and content extractor", another in the line of tools jq has inspired.

 ## Specialized tools